 You’re not actually qualified for the job.
 This is the most cringeworthy and, frankly, eye-rolling reason.
 If you’re not a fit, you’re not a fit.
-While white fonting may get your foot in the door, that door will be slammed shut when the person reviewing your resume at that next level realizes that you’re not at all qualified.
+While the white fonting resume hack may get your foot in the door, that door will be slammed shut when the person reviewing your resume at that next level realizes that you’re not at all qualified.
 At that point, they’ll know something is up.

 The cloak of invisibility gets turned off.
-The premise behind white fonting is that text is text; the software doesn’t discern an invisible from a visible font.
+The premise behind white fonting resume hack is that text is text; the software doesn’t discern an invisible from a visible font.
 But this can backfire, too.
 As the Washington Post points out, “Sometimes applicant tracking systems will input sections of a résumé into the application.
 If it does that, the text will no longer be white, meaning the recruiter may see whatever you pasted into your résumé if you don’t edit it.”
 Some recruiters have learned to run their own post-filtering process by manually highlighting all to see if there’s hidden text on the page.

 What’s the Risk?

 Again, if you’re found out, the consequences vary by employer or recruiter.
 If you’re still a fit, they may forgive the transgression.
-Worst-case scenario, the resume hack could exclude you from more than just that one job.
+Worst-case scenario, the TikTok resume hack could exclude you from more than just that one job.
 You could lose your chances with that employer or recruiting firm completely.

 “Remember that if you don’t get the job, recruiting firms and even many employers may keep you in mind for future positions,” says The HT Group Founder and CEO Mark Turpin.
 “If you ruin that trust, you may destroy your future chances with that organization and everyone they refer to for good.”